tracim/tracim/tools_docker/README.md

 With this exemple, tracim is now accessible on my network and I can send notification by email when content change.

-Exemple to use tracim with ElasticSearch: (you need to start elasticsearch container first)
+Exemple to use tracim with ElasticSearch: (you need to start elasticsearch first)

     docker run -e DATABASE_TYPE=sqlite \
                -e TRACIM_SEARCH__ENGINE=elasticsearch \